Part 17: Ground-based SSA with EOIR

 Vertical Half Angle 7.5 deg

-Define the spectral range of the Sensor object.
+The AEOS telescope observes the long infrared waveband.
+Specify the sensor's spectral properties to model this spectral band range.
 The sensor model samples your spectral band using the number of intervals you define.
 The more intervals you have, the higher the accuracy of the analysis.
-However, more intervals mean longer computation time.
+However, more intervals mean longer computation times.

 1. Select the Spectral tab on the Basic - Definition page.

-2. Set the following parameters in the Spectral Band Edge Wavelengths frame (you have to set High first):
+2. Set the following parameters (in micrometers) in the Spectral Band Edge Wavelengths panel:

 1. Select the Optical tab on the Basic - Definition page.